 Fort Worth’s arts events bring in the economic benefits cultural tourism.
 Non-resident attendees spend more per person than local attendees ($55.78 vs. $25.35) as a direct result of their attendance to cultural events.
 As would be expected from a traveler, higher spending was typically found in the categories of lodging, meals, and transportation.
 When a community attracts cultural tourists, it harnesses significant economic rewards.

 ART HAS IMPORTANCE

-This study shows that nonprofit arts and culture sector in Fort Worth brings a significant cultural and economic benefit back to the city.
-The Arts Council is proud to announce that our local arts organizations and events all contribute to an industry that brings in out of city tourism, funds local art jobs, and creates local and state government revenue.
+This study shows that the nonprofit arts and culture sector in Fort Worth brings a significant cultural and economic benefit back to the city.
+The Arts Council is proud to announce that our local arts organizations and events all contribute to an industry that brings in out-of-city tourism, funds local art jobs, and creates local and state government revenue.

 MEET OUR STUDY PARTNER